TABLE OF CONTENTS

 The John Franklin Anderson, Jr. Collection is comprised of newsletters, programs, invitations, books, architectural design drawings, a CD-ROM, DVDs, and a VHS tape.
 These materials document the fundraising activities and ceremonies for the John F. and Nancy Anderson House and Anderson himself.
 The collection is separated into two series.
 The first, The John F. and Nancy Anderson House, contains brochures, invitations, DVDs, newsletters, architectural design drawings, a CD-ROM, and a VHS tape that document the fundraising, groundbreaking, and dedication of the Anderson House dormitory on the Austin Presbyterian Theological Seminary campus.

 The second series, John F. Anderson, Jr., consists of material directly related to Anderson.
 This includes programs, pamphlets, and a DVD from his funeral service as well as three church histories from the congregations that he served as pastor.
-Also included are a collection of Anderson’s weekly newspaper columns and various friends’ and family members’ recollections of Anderson, as well as a scrapbook compiled by Randal Whittington and Mike Murray commemorating Anderson’s life.
+Also included are a collection of Anderson’s weekly newspaper columns and various friends’ and family members’ recollections of Anderson, other writings, as well as a scrapbook compiled by Randal Whittington and Mike Murray commemorating Anderson’s life.
 The scrapbook [2016-013] was originally kept in the lounge at Anderson House.

 Materials are available by appointment only.
 Contact the archivist for details.